-The Confirmation of Status process allows the student to have an assessment of his/her work by two assessors, to give a clear indication of whether it would be reasonable to consider submission within the course of a further three terms, if work on the thesis continues to develop satisfactorily.
+The Confirmation of Status process allows students to have an assessment of their work by two assessors, to give a clear indication of whether it would be reasonable to consider submission within the course of a further three terms, if work on the thesis continues to develop satisfactorily.
 However, successful confirmation of status should not be seen as being explicitly linked to the final outcome of the examination of the thesis.

 Full details of the confirmation process including the timing, the requirements, the criteria for assessment and the possible outcomes are set out in Annexe B to this handbook.
+Students who started on the NERC DTP programme who will usually apply for Confirmation of Status one term later.